attcs/Octree/docs/README.md

 ### Update

 `Update()` updates an entity in the tree.
 In a Dynamic Core, this requires traversing down to the leaf node holding the entity unless `USE_REVERSE_MAPPING` is active in the `Configuration`.
-Using wrappers like `OrthoTreeContainer` will securely update the entity from both your underlying collection and the tree structure simultaneously.
+Using wrappers like `OrthoTreeManaged` will securely update the entity from both your underlying collection and the tree structure simultaneously.

 It returns `true` if the entity was updated, `false` otherwise.
 * If the entity is not found, it returns `false`.